It's Your Choice 2018

 If you apply for coverage within 30 days of one of these events, coverage will be effective on the later of the first of the month following the your new hire date, or the effective date of the increase in the employer contribution.
 Retroactive effective dates are not allowed.
-This does not provide an opportunity to change from single to family coverage.
+This does not provide an opportunity to change from individual to family coverage.

-You may also enroll during the annual It's Your Choice Open Enrollment period for coverage to be effective January 1 of the following year.
+You may also enroll during the annual It's Your Choice open enrollment period for coverage to be effective January 1 of the following year.

 Other Enrollment Opportunities

 You may be able to get health insurance coverage if you are otherwise eligible under specific circumstances as described below:

 The enrollment period begins on the date the other group health insurance coverage terminates because of loss of eligibility (for example, termination of employment, divorce, etc., but not voluntary cancellation of coverage) or the employer's premium contribution ends.